-To be sown with Emorsgate EM2 General Purpose Meadow Mixture at a rate of 4g/square metre.
+3.2 To be sown with Emorsgate EM2 General Purpose Meadow Mixture at a rate of 4g/square metre or a similar mix from an alternative supplier to approval (the mix must contain around 1% Yellow Rattle).
 The mixture suits a range of soil types and mowing regimes.